CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling_scheme/README.md

 The `indexingOrigin` property specifies the index origin for each dimension (x, y, and z, in that order) as indicated by a three element array containing integers.

-A value of "indexing": [1,1,1] would indicate that indexing origin is lower-left-back where x indexing proceeds from left to right, y indexing proceeds from bottom to top and z indexing proceeds from back to front.
+A value of "indexingOrigin": [1,1,1] would indicate that indexing origin is lower-left-back where x indexing proceeds from left to right, y indexing proceeds from bottom to top and z indexing proceeds from back to front.
-A value of "indexing": [-1,-1,-1] would indicate that indexing origin is upper-right-front where x indexing proceeds from right to left, y indexing proceeds from top to bottom and z indexing proceeds from front to back.
+A value of "indexingOrigin": [-1,-1,-1] would indicate that indexing origin is upper-right-front where x indexing proceeds from right to left, y indexing proceeds from top to bottom and z indexing proceeds from front to back.
-A value of "indexing": [0,0,0] would indicate that indexing origin is middle-middle-middle where the x, y, z origin sits in the middle of the range.
+A value of "indexingOrigin": [0,0,0] would indicate that indexing origin is middle-middle-middle where the x, y, z origin sits in the middle of the range.
 When any element is 0 an indexingDirection must be supplied to indicate the directions of those elements that are 0.

 #### indexingDirection